About

 Communication & Engagement Plan

-ACCG’s Communication and Engagement (C&E) Plan, first developed in 2021, provides information to guide the communication, outreach and engagement, and education activities of the Amador-Calaveras Consensus Group (ACCG).
+ACCG’s Communication and Engagement (C&E) Plan, first developed in 2021 (link to 2021 version of plan), provides information to guide the communication, outreach and engagement, and education activities of the Amador-Calaveras Consensus Group (ACCG).
 It identifies goals, principles, audiences, basic messages, communication objectives and strategies, education objectives and strategies, and annual evaluation and prioritization.
 This plan is meant to serve as a living document that will be updated, as warranted.
-Click here to view the Communication and Engagement (C&E) Plan.
+Click here to view the 2024-2028 Communication and Engagement (C&E) Plan.

 Members & Participants